ESPN and Major League Baseball will end their national television deal after 2025 season

 ESPN's coverage of Major League Baseball games — at least in its current form — will conclude at the end of the 2025 season.

-ESPN chairman Jimmy Pitaro informed MLB commissioner Rob Manfred Thursday morning that the network was opting out of the final three years of its contract, two people told The Associated Press on condition of anonymity because because they weren’t authorized to discuss financial matters.
+ESPN chairman Jimmy Pitaro informed baseball Commissioner Rob Manfred on Thursday morning that the network was opting out of the final three years of its contract, two people told The Associated Press on condition of anonymity because because they weren’t authorized to discuss financial matters.

 ESPN and MLB both made statements Thursday night confirming the end of the current rights deal.